Katherine LaNasa: Career

 In 2012, LaNasa was cast as socialite Sophia Bowers in another NBC series Deception, which premiered as a mid-season replacement during the 2012–13 television season.
 The soap-type series was canceled after a single season, ending it on a cliffhanger, in May 2013.
 She appeared in a recurring role as Lizzie Ambrose on A&E series Longmire from 2012 to 2013.
 In November 2013, LaNasa was cast as Adrianna, a madam who has a male escort service, in the USA Network drama Satisfaction opposite Matt Passmore.
 The series premiered on July 17, 2014, and was canceled after two seasons in 2015.
 In October 2014, she was cast alongside Ana Ortiz, Jeremy Sisto and Tyler Blackburn in the gay-drama Love Is All You Need?, based on the 2011 short film with the same name.

 In 2016, LaNasa had a recurring role in the Lifetime comedy-drama Devious Maids.
 From 2017 to 2018, she was series regular on the Bravo comedy series, Imposters.
 In 2018, LaNasa joined the cast of the CW prime time soap opera Dynasty playing villainous criminal mastermind Ada Stone during the second season.
 In 2019, she appeared in the Apple TV drama series Truth Be Told opposite Octavia Spencer.
 She was cast as a series regular on the 2020 CW series Katy Keene.

-In 2025, LaNasa was cast as Nurse Dana Evans in The Pitt, earning her first Emmy win for Outstanding Supporting Actress in a Drama Series.
+In 2025, LaNasa was cast as Nurse Dana Evans in The Pitt.
+The role earned her an Emmy Award for Outstanding Supporting Actress in a Drama Series.

 Personal life

 LaNasa, at the age of 22, married 53-year-old actor Dennis Hopper in June 1989; the couple divorced in April 1992.
-Hopper and LaNasa had a son.
+Hopper and LaNasa had a son, Henry Lee Hopper.

 On May 19, 1998, she married actor French Stewart.
-They met when she made a guest appearance on a 1996 episode ("Green-Eyed Dick") of 3rd Rock from the Sun.
-The two divorced in December 2009 because she left him for Grant Show.
+They met when she made a guest appearance on a 1996 episode of 3rd Rock from the Sun.
+The two divorced in December 2009.

-In July 2012, LaNasa became engaged to actor Grant Show, marrying him a few weeks later, on August 18.
+LaNasa married Grant Show, whom she had previously met on the set of Big Love, on August 18, 2012.
 She gave birth to their daughter on March 21, 2014.
+LaNasa has discussed in interviews what it is like to be a parent again at 47, saying she has a patience for parenthood now that she didn't have when she had her first child at 22.

+In February 2023 she was diagnosed with breast cancer: she underwent surgery and radiation treatment at Piedmont Atlanta Hospital.
+Due to complications, she was in and out of the emergency room for six months after finishing treatment which she used to inform her performance on The Pitt.

+LaNasa has spoken about how she was able to "understand how scary it is to be on the other side" and how important small kindnesses from medical staff can be.